nanego/redmine_base_stimulusjs/README.md

 Redmine base_stimulusjs plugin
 ======================

+> **⚠️ DEPRECATION NOTICE**
+> This plugin is **no longer needed for Redmine 6.1 and later versions**.
+> Starting with Redmine 6.1, Stimulus is included in the core application.
+> Only use this plugin if you are running Redmine 6.0 or earlier.

 This plugin adds the StimulusJS framework to your Redmine application, so it can easily be used by other plugins

 Installation